euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Implementation
 --------------

 To create JyNI we took the source code of CPython 2.7 and stripped away all functionality that can be provided by Jython and is not needed for mirroring objects (see below).
-We kept the interface unchanged and reimplemented it to delegate calls to Jython via JNI and vice versa.
+We kept the interface unchanged and implemented it to delegate calls to Jython via JNI and vice versa.
 The most difficult thing is to present JNI-``jobject``'s from Jython to extensions such that they look like ``PyObject*`` from Python (C-API).
 For this task, we use the three different approaches explained below, depending on the way a native type is implemented.

 In this section, we assume that the reader is familiar with the Python [C-API]_ and has some knowledge about the C programming language, especially about the meaning of pointers and memory allocation.